 Yes.
 All schools have strict attendance policies, which are outlined in the paperwork you sign when you contract with a school to attend one of its courses.
 You will be expected to arrive on time and to complete each session.
 Students that arrive late to any session can expect to be denied entry into class and may be required to start the course over again, at full cost.
 In addition, students that are absent or leave early from any session may be required to start the course over again, at full cost.
 It is recommended that you consider the course schedule carefully and take into account any potential scheduling conflicts you may have before signing a contract to attend.

 The decision to issue a refund or make alternate arrangements to make up a missed portion of the course is a matter between the student and the school he or she contracts with to take the course.
 All schools have strict attendance policies, which are outlined in the paperwork a student receives when he or she contracts with a school to attend one of its courses.

-No. Driver Improvement clinics are independently owned and operated and employ their own instructors.
-The DDS credentials clinics and instructors and ensures compliance in accordance with the requirements set forth by DDS rules and regulations and the Georgia Driver Improvement Act.
+Driver Improvement clinics are independently owned and operated and employ their own instructors and they are not employees of the DDS.
+The DDS certifies clinics and instructors and ensures compliance in accordance with the requirements set forth by DDS rules and regulations and the Georgia Driver Improvement Act.

 How would you rate the quality of this article?

 Tell us why you rated the article this way.